 Nick's Live-In Girlfriend Anne Garret (Betsy Clark)

 Helena (Sherilyn Fenn) with Ray O'Malley (Bill Paxton)

 Nick with Helena at His Party

 The Hit and Run Accident the Next Day

 A Lesson in How a Woman Should Be Loved

 A Boy and His Dog (1975)

-Vic Murdered Quilla June, Then Fed Her to His Starving Dog Blood
+Vic Murdered Quilla June, Then Fed Her to His Starving Dog Blood (Off-Screen)

 In this vulgar black comedy set in a post-apocalyptic, nuclear wasteland of post WWIV 2024 (near Phoenix Arizona), people must live underground in an agrarian place and community called Topeka.
 A ruthless, dictatorial and impersonal Committee below ground was forced to search for semen from suitable studs to restock the depleted gene pool and impregnate dozens of virgins.